tbensky/PhysicsLabs/README.md

 This is a computer-based lab.
 The goal of it is to write a Monte Carlo simulation to track what a 0.663 MeV gamma-ray does as it enters an NaI detector.
 The output should be a reasonable prediction of a Cs-137 gamma-ray spectrum.

-* Here is a [guide]() to writing the simulation.
+* Here is a [guide](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/GammaRayMonteCarlo/monte.pdf) to writing the simulation.
-* Matlab functions for the cross sections and Klein-Nishina are here.
+* Here are pre-programmed [Matlab functions](https://github.com/tbensky/PhysicsLabs/blob/master/Labs/GammaRayMonteCarlo/functions.m) for the cross sections and Klein-Nishina are here.